omgnetwork/ewallet/docs/setup/bare_metal.md

 Before we begin, be sure to have the following applications installed and running on your machine.

-- [PostgreSQL](https://www.postgresql.org/): PostgreSQL is used to store most of the data for the eWallet API and local ledger.
+- [PostgreSQL](https://www.postgresql.org/): PostgreSQL is used for storing most of the data for the eWallet and LocalLedger.
-- [ImageMagick](https://www.imagemagick.org/script/index.php): ImageMagick is used to format images in the admin panel.
+- [ImageMagick](https://www.imagemagick.org/script/index.php): ImageMagick is used for formatting images in the Admin Panel.
 Tested with version `> 7.0.7-22`.
-- [Elixir](http://elixir-lang.github.io/install.html): Elixir is a dynamic, functional language designed for building scalable and maintainable applications.
+- [Elixir](http://elixir-lang.github.io/install.html): Elixir is used as the primary language for the server components of the eWallet.
-- [Git](https://git-scm.com/): Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+- [Git](https://git-scm.com/): Git is used for downloading and synchronizing codebase with the remote code repository.
+- [Yarn](https://yarnpkg.com/en/docs/install) Yarn is used for managing and install front-end dependencies for the Admin Panel.
-- [NodeJS](https://nodejs.org/) Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-Uses for admin panel building package and dependencies installation.
+- [NodeJS](https://nodejs.org/) Node.js is used for building front-end code for the Admin Panel.

 Now that you have the applications installed, proceed with 1.1 through 1.5 to setup the server.